willtheorangeguy/willtheorangeguy.github.io/src/content/blog/podcast-review/go-time-266.md

 description: A review on the Go Time Podcast.
 ---

-# Is htmx the way to Go? featuring Carson Gross - Go Time

 [Is htmx the way to Go? featuring Carson Gross (Go Time #266) |> Changelog](https://changelog.com/gotime/266)

 -   This episode was a little over my head considering I do not usually listen to Go Time, but I enjoyed it and like learning more about Go